 Challenge 5: Strive for Less than 5 Absences is Community Effort

-It’s back-to-school time and the focus isn’t just on school supplies and uniforms.
-The Allentown School District along with the United Way of the Greater Lehigh Valley, Lehigh County and a host of other partners, are launching a new Attendance Initiative – Challenge 5: Strive for Less than 5 Absences.
+The Allentown School District along with the United Way of the Greater Lehigh Valley, Lehigh County and a host of other partners, launched a new Attendance Initiative – Challenge 5: Strive for Less than 5 Absences.

 On August 22, community partners and volunteers gathered in front of Central Elementary School to kick-off Challenge 5: Strive for Less than 5 Absences.
 The event included some brief remarks by leading partners: Marci Ronald, Executive Vice President, United Way of the Greater Lehigh Valley; Sharon Dunn, Program Specialist, Lehigh County’s Children and Youth Services; Chief Keith Morris, Allentown Police Department; State Senator Pat Browne, and Dr. Gary R. Cooper, Interim Superintendent, Allentown School District.
 After the remarks, United Way volunteers set out from the school to canvass the community as they encourage local businesses and organizations to display Challenge 5 posters and hand out flyers to customers.